BZoennchen/supercollider-book/_sources/chapters/supercollider/synths.md

 Instead, each instrument is represented by a function, more precisely by *a unit generator graph function* that realizes *a signal-flow-graph (SFG)*.
 The SFG ultimately defines the instrument.
 At the same time, the synth definition provides an interface to play it.
-We generate synths calling the defining function with different arguments to do so.
+We generate synths by calling the defining function with different arguments to do so.

 ```{admonition} SynthDef
 :name: def-synth-def